There are a great many wild plants and even more cultivated ones. It is not always clear whether they are safe.

 Companion plants

-So if you have hostas, keep them out of your pet’s reach.
+So, if you have hostas, keep them out of your pet’s reach.
 Or get rid of them.

 If the dog swallows a part of this plant, it can cause indigestion, diarrhea, and many other unpleasant consequences.
-Therefore, you should definitely keep this plant away from your dog.
+Therefore, you should keep this plant away from your dog.

 Other creatures